 Risk Area Specific Risk Mitigation Strategy Owner Response Summary

-pursuit of that agency's missions. priorities. partners

-Natural disasters, conflicts, terrorism Regardless of how much pre- planning takes place, there will always be disasters, natural or man-made, and unforeseeable incidents.
-Effective disaster recovery, incident response planning and contingency planning can be adopted to mitigate the effects of disastrous external events.
-OMO/SMO ICS responses
+conflicts, terrorism always be disasters, natural or man-made, and unforeseeable incidents. contingency planning can be adopted to mitigate the effects of disastrous external events.
+User Council Contingency planning

-UC Contingency planning

-EC Disaster drills
+Executive Council Disaster drills

 Changes in the O&M contracts The possibility exists that the price of future contracts may increase; additional personnel may be required, and future updates needed.
 As budgetary conditions change, adjustments can be made so that operations/maintenance can continue on a reduced scale, if needed.
 OMO/SMO Adequate life-cycle planning

-UC Dudget projections
+User Council

-EC Budget projections
+Executive Council Budget projections

 Cooperative partners

 Unexpected state windfall It might not seem like an unexpected State windfall would adversely affect progress, but good news can sometimes be just as disruptive as bad news.
 Criticality of the strong support cannot be overstated.
 In good times and in bad, the sponsor ensures that the stakeholders are focused on the goals and not diverted by new and unexpected circumstances.
-EC Unfunded requirements list
+Executive Council Unfunded requirements list

 Cooperative partners Action plan